NikKowPHP/social-brain/chapters/chapter-13.md

 #### **The Practice: A Conductor's Meeting Blueprint**

 You cannot control what every person says, but you can design a structure that makes productive conversation the path of least resistance.
+This blueprint isn't just for boardrooms.
+Use it to conduct a difficult family meeting. **Before:** Set the agenda ('Our goal is to agree on a fair way to split chores'). **During:** Use the Empathy Loop when a sibling feels unheard. **After:** Send a text summarizing what you agreed to, creating clarity and fairness.

 **1. Before the Meeting: Setting the Stage (The Score)** A great performance starts long before the curtain rises.